KxSystems/docs/docs/license/gcp.md

 _Carefully read the following terms and conditions.
-By accessing the Kdb+ Software via the Google platform, you are agreeing to be bound by these terms and conditions (which may be updated from time to time) and to the extent you are acting on behalf of a permitted organization that you have authority to act on their behalf and bind them to these terms and conditions.
+By accessing the kdb+ Software via the Google platform, you are agreeing to be bound by these terms and conditions (which may be updated from time to time) and to the extent you are acting on behalf of a permitted organization that you have authority to act on their behalf and bind them to these terms and conditions.
 If you do not agree to these terms and conditions or do not have the necessary authority, do not access or use the software.
-You may not access the Kdb+ Software if you are a direct competitor of KX._
+You may not access the kdb+ Software if you are a direct competitor of KX._

 ## 1. Scope of agreement

-1. This Kdb+ Software End User Agreement (“Agreement’) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the Kdb+ Software (“User” or “you”), with respect to KX’s Kdb+ Software made available at the online GCP Marketplace at https://console.cloud.google.com/marketplace (“Google Platform”) owned and controlled by Google Inc. You are required to have a Google account for the Google Platform in good standing prior to accessing the Kdb+ Software.
+1. This Kdb+ Software End User Agreement (“Agreement’) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the kdb+ Software (“User” or “you”), with respect to KX’s Kdb+ Software made available at the online GCP Marketplace at https://console.cloud.google.com/marketplace (“Google Platform”) owned and controlled by Google Inc. You are required to have a Google account for the Google Platform in good standing prior to accessing the kdb+ Software.
 KX shall not in any way be liable for the services provided to you by Google Inc.

 2. KX has developed a 64-bit software program that includes a relational database system and KX’s q programming language (“**Kdb+ Software**”).
 KX has made this Kdb+ Software available for usage within the Google Platform.
-You are required to pay for access to the Kdb+ Software for any usage.
-Payment by you for use of the Kdb+ Software shall be made directly by you via the Google Platform.
+You are required to pay for access to the kdb+ Software for any usage.
+Payment by you for use of the kdb+ Software shall be made directly by you via the Google Platform.
 Subject to your Google account being in good standing, you will be provided an instance of the Kdb+ Software to be used strictly by you within the Google Platform